LiorDaichman/GeniusGym/README.md

 ### ⭐ Features:

+- **User Authentication**:
-User Authentication: Secure sign-up and login using email and password.
+  - Secure sign-up and login using email and password.

+- **Workout Routines**:
-Workout Routines: Browse, create, and customize workout routines.
+  - Browse, create, and customize workout routines.

+- **Class Scheduling**:
-Class Scheduling: View and book gym classes and personal training sessions.
+  - View and book gym classes and personal training sessions.

+- **Progress Tracking**:
-Progress Tracking: Monitor fitness progress with statistics and graphs.
+  - Monitor fitness progress with statistics and graphs.

+- **Admin Panel**:
-Admin Panel: Manage classes, view lessons, and cancel sessions directly from the AdminScreen.
+  - Manage classes, view lessons, and cancel sessions directly from the AdminScreen.

+- **Shop**:
-Shop: Can purchase fitness products.
+  - Purchase fitness products.

+- **Foods**:
+  - Explanation on foods and calculate nutrition.

+- **Responsive Design**:
-foods: Explanation on foods and calculate nutrition Responsive Design: Optimized for both iOS and Android devices.
+  - Optimized for both iOS and Android devices.

 ### ⭐ Installation: